kehantan/labbook/docs/cell_culture/maintain.rst

     Depends on the flask size, usually I would use 600 uL for T25 flask and 1000 uL for T75 flask.
 Just need to make sure TrypLE is sufficeint to cover the surface of the flask.

 #.
-Incubate at 37°C until cells are fully detached from culture flask
+Incubate at 37:math:`^{\circ}`\ C until cells are fully detached from culture flask

-    Usually we do <5 min, not more than 10 min.
+    Usually we do 3 to 5 min, not more than 10 min.

 #.
 Tap the culture flask slightly to mechanically detach the cells from the flask.
 #.
 Neutralising the TrypLE with complete DMEM by pipetting complete DMEM into the culturing flask.